What Does Sheen Lions Do?

 Sheen Lions plays all its home matches on Sundays at Palewell Common where we rent pitches from the LBRUT.
 We have one 5v5, three 7v7, one 9v9 and three 11v11 pitches.
 Until U11 our teams also train at Palewell on Saturdays.

 From U12 onward our teams train at the Rosslyn Park.

 As a club we will always welcome any player that wants to trial however, we do have our limitations.
 We would love to be able to provide football to everyone that is keen to play for the club but inevitably some age groups may be at capacity and we would be unable to offer a place.

 In the 2019-20 season Sheen Lions had nearly 400 players and fielded 23 teams.
 We are one of the largest clubs in the Surrey Youth League.

 For detailed information on joining and contact information please read our How To Join page.

 To join Sheen Lions you have to pay a Membership Fee and contribute into the Training Kitty that we hold in trust for you to pay all the necessary expenses on your behalf.

-For 2016-17 the total required will be between £310 and £350 depending on age group.
-This works out at less than £10 for a training session.
 The fees payable also cover the cost of matches (could be 20) but membership does not guarantee selection for matches.

 Please look at our Volunteering At Sheen Lions page to see how you can help.